 - a) UNIQUE PHARMACEUTICAL LABORATORIES FZE (the "Establishment") is a free zone establishment with limited liability incorporated in Dubai, United Arab Emirates in accordance with the Implementing Regulation No. 1/92 issued pursuant to Law No. 9 of 1992 (repealed by Jebel Ali Free Zone Companies Implementing Regulations 2016).
 The registered office is Office No 1116, Business Centres World Building, 11th Floor, JAFZA One, Jebel Ali Free Zone, P.O Box: 262327, Dubai, United Arab Emirates.
 The Establishment was registered on 10 December 2013 and commenced operations from 1 April 2014. - b) The Establishment has a subsidiary under the name of Biotech Laboratories (Pty) Ltd, "(the subsidiary") a company incorporated in the Republic of South Africa having registration no. 1990/007220/07.
-The establishment is holding 95.05% of legal and beneficial interest as at the reporting date. - b) The Establishment and its subsidiary trades in medicines.
-However, the Establishment has not carried out any activity during the year. - c) These financial statements are the separate financial statements of the Establishment.
-The consolidated financial statement of the Establishment and its subsidiary, which are required to be presented in accordance with International Financial Reporting Standard 10: 'Consolidated Financial Statements', are presented separately. - d) The parent and ultimate parent company is J.B.
-Chemicals and Pharmaceuticals Limited, a public limited company registered in India.
+The establishment is holding 95.05% of legal and beneficial interest as at the reporting date. - c) The Establishment and its subsidiary trades in medicines.
+However, the Establishment has not carried out any activity during the year. - d) These financial statements are the separate financial statements of the Establishment.
+The consolidated financial statement of the Establishment and its subsidiary, which are required to be presented in accordance with International Financial Reporting Standard 10: 'Consolidated Financial Statements', are presented separately. - e) The parent company is J.B.
+Chemicals and Pharmaceutical Limited, a public limited company registered in India, and the ultimate parent company is Tau Investment Holdings PTE.
+LTD. a company registered in Singapore.